arkananth/Developing-Data-Products/README.md

 The application is accesible in: https://arkananth.shinyapps.io/BMI-ark/

 After a presentation of the application is disigned using slidify.
-The presentation could be visualized in:
+The presentation could not be published in Rpubs due to some issue.Index.htmlis loaded in github